It starts with me

 And from that moment, we were an interplanetary species.

-My dad corralled us into our car—I’m not sure if it was our only radio or the one with the best reception, but cramming into the car made us feel like we were in it together.
+My dad corralled us into our car—I’m not sure if it was our only radio or the one with the best reception, but cramming in made us feel like we were in it together.
 All 600 million of us, watching and listening together while men (all astronauts were men back then; they mostly still are) set foot on a different rock than the one we’re used to, spinning through the universe.

 Other than that one evening (west coast time), has there ever been an event that 600 million of us participated in together?
 Has there been another challenge or marvel that we all focused on and shared?